grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

     - Avoid using tools that conduct electricity.
     - Do not drop or throw a lithium-ion battery.
     - Do not expose the battery to excessive heat, sunlight, or temperatures outside the battery’s normal operating range (0°C to 60°C) / (32°F to 140°F)
     - Ensure you handle, recycle, and/or dispose of used or damaged batteries in accordance with local laws and regulations.
-Follow Handling Used, Damaged or Defective Li-ion Batteries below.
+Follow [Handling Used, Damaged, or Defective Li-ion Batteries](#handling-used-damaged-or-defective-lithium-ion-batteries) below.
 - If the device repair cannot be completed immediately and the device needs to be stored temporarily before restarting the repair
     - Select a storage location and process that follows the battery safety precautions in this Guide.
     - Avoid exposing the device to environmental conditions and objects that could damage the battery pack.